Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 # Herbal3D: Infrastructure for Virtual Worlds

-This document describes an architecture for a system that stores and displays three dimensional objects.
+This document describes an system architecture for storing and displaying three dimensional objects.
-The display of three dimensional objects is in a scene which can be used for immersive virtual reality or can be mapped onto the real world for augmented reality.
+The three dimensional objects is in a scene which can be used for immersive virtual reality or can be mapped onto the real world for augmented reality.

-The goal of the system is several fold: be open source be secure be scalable and to be generally extensible.
+Some high level goals of the system are: be open source, be secure, be scalable, and to be generally extensible.

-There are many proprietary systems being created to contain virtual worlds and to deployment augmented reality systems.
+There are many proprietary systems built for virtual worlds and for augmented reality.
 The systems are proprietary and they have their silo of implementation.
 This tends to create a closed ecosystem of libraries and expertise that does not extend across the open space of the Internet.